-- advance the clinical development of our clinical-stage product candidates within our CerebrumTM and SolidusTM platforms; - advance the development of any additional product candidates; - conduct research and continue preclinical development of potential product candidates; - make strategic investments in manufacturing capabilities; - maintain our IP portfolio and opportunistically acquire complementary IP; - · seek to obtain regulatory approvals for our product candidates; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - when needed, add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- advance the clinical development of our clinical-stage product candidates within our Cerebrum[TM] and Solidus[TM] platforms; - · advance the development of any additional product candidates; - · conduct research and continue preclinical development of potential product candidates; - make strategic investments in manufacturing capabilities; - · maintain our IP portfolio and opportunistically acquire complementary IP; - · seek to obtain regulatory approvals for our product candidates; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - when needed, add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our operations as a public company; and - experience any delays or encounter any issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.

-We are unable to estimate the exact amount of our working capital requirements, but based on our current operating plan, we believe that our cash, cash equivalents, and marketable securities as of March 31, 2024, together with proceeds from our April 2024 public offering, will be sufficient to fund our operating expenses and capital expenditure requirements into 2027.
+We are unable to estimate the exact amount of our working capital requirements, but based on our current operating plan, we believe that our cash, cash equivalents, and marketable securities as of June 30, 2024 will be sufficient to fund our operating expenses and capital expenditure requirements into 2027.
 However, we have based this estimate on assumptions that may prove to be wrong and we could exhaust our capital resources sooner than we expect.